 NetWellness is a global, community service providing quality, unbiased health information from our partner university faculty.
 NetWellness is commercial-free and does not accept advertising.

-Although over 90% of limb loss is "acquired", up to 4% is congenital (present at birth).
+Although over 90 percent of limb loss is "acquired", up to 4 percent is congenital (present at birth).
 Of the roughly 185,000 amputation surgeries performed each year in the United States,

-While over 90% of amputations caused by vascular disease involve the lower limb, nearly 70% of amputations caused by trauma involve the upper limb.
+While over 90 percent of amputations caused by vascular disease involve the lower limb, nearly 70 percent of amputations caused by trauma involve the upper limb.
 (Further statistics are available from resources such as the Amputee Coalition of America's National Limb Loss Information Center (NLLIC).)

 Ideally, the need for an amputation can be lessened by:

 Techniques used by vascular surgeons try to reduce the need for amputation byinclude:

 Amputation surgery is only performed after a decision has been made that a person's overall level of function and quality of life will improve - rather than diminish - after amputation surgery and subsequent rehabilitation.

 Visit Leg Artery Disease (Society for Vascular Surgery) for more information about these procedures.

 In most, but not all, cases, a prosthesis (artificial limb) will enhance an amputee's mobility and self-care activities.
 A prosthesis should be comfortable, functional, and cosmetic.
 Training by a skilled physical and/or occupational therapist is necessary before and after receiving a prosthesis.
 This training will help to maximize functional use of the artificial limb.
 It will also prevent development of "bad habits" that may be difficult to break later.

 Advances in medical treatments and surgical techniques continue.
 However, over the past 10 years, improved outcomes following amputation have largely been the result of advances in prosthetic technology.
 Consider the following examples.